-The Extraordinary Egyptians – History – KS2 An archaeologist has arrived in Egypt.
+THE EXTRAORDINARY EGYPTIANS – History – KS2 An archaeologist has arrived in Egypt.
 As she brushes away the dirt, she finds faded carvings of ancient hieroglyphics.
-After discovering more stone pieces, she begins to fit the puzzle together, transporting the audience to the land of Pyramids and Pharoahs.
+After discovering more stone pieces, she begins to fit the puzzle together, transporting the audience to the land of Pyramids and Pharaohs.

 The Greek Tale of ‘Theseus and the Minotaur’ – History – KS2 Take your seat with Zeus, Athena and all the other Gods and Goddesses of Ancient Greece, as you experience Theatre the way the Greeks would have. join Theseus on his quest for mythical monsters, magical moments and plenty of merriment!

 A Nightmare at the Museum – Stone Age/Iron Age – Meet the grumpy museum curator having a nightmare at the museum.
 See how the exhibits come to life and show the curator there is more to the ancient history of the British Isles than stone weapons and they are anything other than boring.

 Groundlings shows are fun, fast paced and interactive, while still being thoroughly informative and engaging for the children (and teachers!)
 The day starts with an hour long play on your chosen subject, with a question and answer session with the actors directly afterwards.
-This part is usually both on the historical subject and also on theatre and acting in general.
-The actors will then lead two, one-hour long workshops on a combination of dramatic techniques and historical incorporation so the children can put what they have learned into practice.
+This part is usually both on the subject and also on theatre and acting in general.
+The actors will then lead two, one-hour long workshops on a combination of dramatic techniques and subject incorporation so the children can put what they have learned into practice.

 The normal timetable for the day is as follows (although we can tailor according to your needs with breaks and setting up for lunch in the hall, or any extra discussion you’d like to do with the kids, etc):